What is the Neighborhood Economic Development Grant?

 The NED Advisory Committee will invite up to 20 organizations to give a short presentation on their projects and answer any questions the Committee has.
 From these 20 organizations, the Committee will select at least 13 to recommend for funding.
 These recommendations will be passed on to City Council for the final funding decision.

-Applicants should keep visiting this webpage for updates on the review process.
+Applicants can keep visiting this webpage for updates on the review process.